hbctraining/scRNA-seq_online/lessons/07_SC_clustering_cells_SCT.md

 ## Clustering cells based on top PCs (metagenes)

+### Set up

+Before starting with this lesson, let's create a new script for the next few steps in the workflow called `clustering.R`.

 ### Identify significant PCs

 To overcome the extensive technical noise in the expression of any single gene for scRNA-seq data, **Seurat assigns cells to clusters based on their PCA scores derived from the expression of the integrated most variable genes**, with each PC essentially representing a "metagene" that combines information across a correlated gene set. **Determining how many PCs to include in the clustering step is therefore important to ensure that we are capturing the majority of the variation**, or cell types, present in our dataset.